lyashevska/clean_data_app/README.md

+# Before you start
+Create directory `input_data` and put your `filename.csv` in it.

 # clean_data_app
 ## Description

 The purpose of this app is to explore data and to produce a clean version of it.
 An open-source app framework [streamlit](https://www.streamlit.io/) is used to build this app.

 ## Usage
 ### 1. Clone the repository locally